xpin/GitHub.io/README.md

                   I'm an information theory physicist and entrepreneur.
 		  I am specialized in Neural Systems and Computation with Quantum Information background. <br/ My academic coursework is from ETH Zurich, UZH Zurich, Stanford University and Los Andes University.
-                  I am also thankful with the Swiss Innovation Agency, Innosuisse, for shaping my entrepreneurial path with their amazing people and resources.</p>
+                  I am also thankful with the Swiss Innovation Agency, Innosuisse, for shaping my entrepreneurial path with their amazing people and resources.
+I was also part of Creative Destruction Lab in Toronto where I got to know the Quantum Startup Stream.</p>
              </div>
              <div class="col-lg-3" style="display:inline-block;float:none;vertical-align:top;">
                  <span class="glyphicon glyphicon-book"></span>